MITLibraries/dspace-api-python-scripts/README.md

 Based on user input, this script extracts all of the item metadata from the specified collection to a JSON file.

 #### [getCompleteAndUniqueValuesForAllKeys.py](getCompleteAndUniqueValuesForAllKeys.py)
+This script creates a 'completeValueLists' folder and for all keys used in the repository, extracts all values for a particular key to a CSV with item IDs.
+It also creates a 'uniqueValueLists' folder, that writes a CSV file for each key with all unique values and a count of how many times the value appears.

 #### [getGlobalLanguageValues.py](getGlobalLanguageValues.py)